Azattyk Arena: Design

 It was originally planned that the stadium to have 45,000 seats.
 In February 2025, changes were made to the construction project, and the capacity of the stadium will increase to 51,000 seats.

 The architectural design is adapted to the national values of the Kyrgyz people and resembles a traditional yurt.
 The roof will feature two sets of four beams crossed in an X-shape, reminiscent of the tündük, the crown of a Kyrgyz yurt, as seen on the flag of Kyrgyzstan.
 The facade is designed in the shape of the yurt’s characteristic lattice wooden framework.

 The stadium structure is a closed rectangular plan with corner insertions, consisting of a three-tiered stand, first-floor under-stand facilities, second and third-floor distribution galleries, elevated levels offering field views (fourth and fifth floors), and a canopy above all stands.
 The corner sections of the stadium will feature four lighting masts, and additional field lighting will be provided by floodlights located around the perimeter of the canopy above the stands.

-The dimensions of both the main field and the training field will comply with FIFA standards.The pitch lighting will be LED-based, categorized as A by FIFA.
+The dimensions of both the main field and the training field will comply with FIFA standards.
+The pitch lighting will be LED-based, categorized as A by FIFA.

 On an area of 35,000 square meters, in addition to the stadium, sports stores and shopping centers will be built.

+The commercial infrastructure includes a shopping center with an area of 35,916 square meters, 48 stores, a supermarket, 18 retail kiosks, 23 restaurants, 11 cafes, 4 cinemas, a children's playground, a gym and terraces with a total area of 5,087 square meters.